carolina-ar-vr/dive-into-xr/README.md

    - Upcoming Events

 ## Post-Workshop Feedback and Resources
-* Finalized repository (will post after the workshop)
+* Finalized repository w/ Unity Project (will post after the workshop)
 * Post-workshop resources (will post after the workshop)
 * At the conclusion of this workshop, we encourage students to read the extra slides and explore linked resources as they ideate XR projects to work on this semester and in future semesters :) Feel free to reach out to me with any questions, and if this workshop has sparked an interest in XR and graphics, consider [joining Carolina AR/VR](https://linktr.ee/carvr)!